 During your Stay

-- Don't forget to respect your nearby neighbors. .
+- Please be considerate of the community. .
 Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.

 - Ask a local.
-Local people are a fantastic source of advice.
-Who better to ask where to order the best chicken wings, have a great night out, or the best places for wildlife?
+Local people are a good source of tips.
+Who better to ask where to order the best chicken wings, have a great night out, or the best areas for night life?

-- Make sure to walk through the rental home one last time and check for damage.
-If you can, do this walk-out assessment with the property manager whenever feasible (often this isn't possible)..
-If the property manager is not available, be sure to take photos of the property to record its condition.
+- Please make sure to walk through the rental home one last time and check for damage.
+We suggest walking through with the property manager whenever feasible (often this isn't possible)..
+If the property manager is not available, make sure that you take photos of the property to record its condition.

 - Atlantis Charters - 1.1 miles